adamcbrewer/fireshell/README.md

 ## Your New Project

-Either make a fresh clone – or checkout the `master` branch and copy the content – to your new project directory.
+Either make a fresh clone – or checkout the `master` branch and copy the contents to your new project directory.

 **Make sure you remove the `.git` directory when you've done this**: